Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description clearly states the tool's purpose: telling the Pipeworx team about bugs, missing features, data gaps, or praise.
-It distinguishes itself from sibling tools which are focused on data retrieval and analysis.
+The description clearly states the tool is for sending feedback to the Pipeworx team about bugs, missing features, data gaps, or praise.
+It uses specific verbs ('tell the Pipeworx team something is broken, missing, or needs to exist') and distinguishes itself from sibling tools, which are primarily data retrieval tools.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.